Loki-Astari/ThorsSerializer/doc/building.md

 ````

 But installing everything requires a cuople of extra libraries and some development tools.
 You may not need all these tools (try and use brew if you don't).

-### Yaml
-By default it also installs the yaml serialization library.
-Underneath this uses libyaml this must be install first.
-If you don't need yaml support then add `--disable-yaml` to the `configure` command above.

 ### Development